brianguenter/FastDifferentiation.jl/README.md

 The algorithm can be extended to work with conditionals applied to **FD** variables but the processing time and graph size may grow exponentially with conditional nesting depth.
 A future version may allow for limited conditional nesting.
 See [Future Work](#FutureWork) for a potential long term solution to this problem.

-Expression graphs with more than 10⁵ operations may take seconds or minutes for the expression graph preprocesing step.
-This is a known issue and should be addressed in a future version.
-For these very large graphs the translation from expression graph to Julia Expr is fast but the LLVM compilation time can be long.
+Expressions graphs with more than ≈10⁵ operations may take a minute or more to differentiate.
+This is due to two factors.

 The current code is not memory efficient - it allocates much more than necessary which makes it slower than it should be.
-This should improve in future versions.
+Future versions will be more memory efficient.

+The code uses BitVector for tracking reachability of function roots and variable nodes.
+This seemed like a good idea when I began and thought **FD** would only be practical for modest size graphs (<10⁴ nodes).
+But, it scaled better than expected and for larger graphs the memory overhead of the BitVector representation is significant.
+Using Set instead of BitVector for larger graphs should significantly reduce symbolic processing time.

 # How it works
 The **FD** differentiation algorithm is related to the [D*](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) algorithm but is asymptotically faster so it works on much larger expression graphs.
 The new algorithms used in **FD** will be described in a soon to be written paper.